turbo-octo-happiness/book-kit/documentation/api.md

-# RESTful API for Book-Kit
+# RESTful API for Book Kit

 ## Overview

 RESTful API using NodeJS, Express, and Postgres.
-The API serves information for the Book-Kit project.
+The API serves information for the Book Kit project.

 ## Database